Sir Apfelot - Apple knight with passion

 To be able to play with this equipment as a toddler was something special.
 The Mac Plus did not have any games installed (at least I had never played any on it), but with MacWrite and MacPaint - in connection with the laserwriter, which felt like a particle accelerator - you could spend many pleasant hours.
 We even used it later to create a battle tech magazine that we sold to fantasy shops.

 Finally my own!
 A pizza box Mac ... the Performa 430 (Apple LC II)

-At some point, when my friend had treated himself to an upgrade of his Macintosh system, he got the idea to give me his old Mac - with the ulterior motive that in the future I might be able to solve problems faster than the support hotline from Apple.
-I liked the idea and so I got my first own Mac: an Apple LC II, also known as the Mac pizza box.
-Anyone who has seen him quickly knows why.
+At some point, when my friend had treated himself to an upgrade of his Macintosh system, he had the idea of giving me his old Mac as a present - with the ulterior motive that in the future I might be able to solve problems faster than Apple's support hotline .
+I liked the idea, so I got my first Mac of my own: an Apple LC II, also known as the Pizza Box Mac.
+Anyone who has seen it will quickly understand why.

 In contrast to the Apple Plus, the LC II already had colors and so I was able to enjoy the first version of Photoshop, which was published by Adobe in 1990 - one or two years before I got my LC II.
 After the LC was getting old and I was finally able to earn my own money through jobs, there was an Apple G3.
 And every few years a new Apple computer came into the house: G4, G5, iMac with PowerPC processor, iMac with Intel processor and so on ...

 Newcomers among apples: iPod Touch, iPad and iPhone

 I have to admit that I completely “slept through” the iPhone in versions 1-3.
 I'm not a big fan of cell phones and I'm always happy when the thing doesn't ring.
 Accordingly, in 2007 I was not interested in the news that Apple had launched an iPhone.